Miryoqub006/Program-for-determining-prime-numbers/README.md

-# Program-for-determining-prime-numbers
+# Prime Number Generator

-This program prompts the user to enter a number, then it calculates and prints the first 3 prime numbers after the user input number.
-It uses a nested loop to check if a number is prime or not.
-If a number is prime, it is printed and the count is incremented until 3 prime numbers are found after the input number
+This program generates the first 3 prime numbers after logging into GitHub.

+## Installation
+1. Clone the repository to your local machine.
+2. Make sure you have Python installed.
+3. Run the program using `python prime_generator.py`.

+## Usage
+After running the program, it will display the following prime numbers:
+- 2
+- 3
+- 5

+## Contributors
+- John Doe
+- Jane Smith

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.